vedsub/Payment-App/README.md

 This will set up both the frontend and backend parts of the Payments App.
 Ensure both the frontend and backend servers are running to use the app fully.

-## Contributing

-Contributions are welcome!
-If you have ideas for improvements or bug fixes, please follow the standard fork-and-pull request workflow.
-Make sure your code adheres to the existing style to maintain consistency.
-"# Payment-App"